![]() |

 Remaining Video Footage Samples

-Here's an example of two (there's more such as G-Force, etc) overlays you can put over your video with the Bandit mobile and PC applications, in this example a speed overlay is placed (thanks to integrated GPS) to display your speed, and with the optional heart rate monitor, you can have a heart rate overlay.
-The video below is from the official TomTom YouTube Channel.
+Here is an example of two overlays that can be applied to your videos using the Bandit mobile and PC applications.
+In this particular example, a speed overlay is utilized to showcase your current speed, which is made possible by the integrated GPS functionality.
+Additionally, if you have an optional heart rate monitor, you can incorporate a heart rate overlay into your videos as well.
+The video below, sourced from the official TomTom YouTube Channel, provides a demonstration of these overlays in action.

 The TomTom Bandit has the following in-camera settings you can change for Burst mode...